Danielle Tumminio Hansen: Sexual violations

-Research on surrogacy, reproductive loss, infertility, and family
+Surrogacy, reproductive loss, infertility, and family

 Tumminio Hansen published the first comprehensive practical theology of infertility, reproductive loss, and surrogacy in 2019.
 Conceiving Family is an interdisciplinary study that utilizes ethnographic, feminist, womanist, philosophical and practical theological sources to argue for a vision of family defined by relationships and not biology.
 Tumminio Hansen proposes that surrogacy should be a mutual decision made between surrogate and intended family that supports the identity construction of each party and any resulting children.
 The conclusion of that book expands this model of reproductive surrogacy to non-reproductive realms in which individuals function as surrogates (proxies) for one another.

-Research on sexual violations

-Tumminio Hansen believes that the terms most commonly used for sexual violations—including “rape” and “sexual assault”—fail to represent the scope of sexual harm, especially among marginalized populations and when harm fails to represent rape scripts and stereotypes.
-She proposes in “Absent a Word” that the linguistic gaps in matters of sexual violations instantiate concrete harm to victims.